This is a large site located at the junction of the A14 and the A45 at Thrapston.

 In 1987, several local authorities created a joint policy for service areas on the A1-M1 Link Road.
 This recommended building a service area here at Thrapston, and Forte soon proposed one.

-A housing development is being built next to the services, which will be accessed from within it.
+A housing development is being built next to the services, with deliveries to the site being accessed through the services.

 Brampton Hut (13 miles)